tongvanlinh/libQuotient/README.md

 Just install the prerequisites using your preferred package manager.
 If your Qt package base is fine-grained you might want to run CMake and look at error messages.
-The library is entirely offscreen; however, aside from QtCore and QtNetwork it also depends on QtGui in order to handle avatar thumbnails, without any on-screen drawing.
+The library is entirely offscreen; however, aside from QtCore and QtNetwork it also depends on QtGui in order to handle avatar thumbnails, without any on-screen drawing; and on QtQmlIntegration to expose the library as a QML module.

 #### macOS